imathis/octopress/source/docs/deploying/subdir/index.markdown

 footer: false
 ---

-If you're deploying to a subdirectory on your site, or if you're using Github's project pages, make sure you set up your urls correctly in your configs.
+If you're deploying to a subdirectory on your site, or if you're using GitHub's project pages, make sure you set up your urls correctly in your configs.
 You can do this *almost* automatically:

 ``` sh